bibhu901/subtitle-downloader/README.md

 # subtitle-downloader
-Downloads subtitles for all movies in given path(recursive) and can sort them according to IMDb rating.
+Downloads subtitles for all movies/series in given path(recursive) and can sort them according to IMDb rating.